renjmindy/COVID19-XRayPneumoniaImageClassifier/README.md

 ## Tuning Models for the Optimization of Chosen Metrics:

-- Augmentation:
+- Augmentation: see below
 - Early stopping: through varying epochs, the first point at which the local minimal loss appears can be identified.
 - Trainging optimizers: RMSprop is applied
 - Regularizers: the addition of first- and second-order regularization terms into the cost function to smoothen the variation of both cost and accuracy with time
-- Dropout:
+- Dropout: see below
 - Activation functions: RELU is applied
-- Batch size:
+- Batch size: see below
-- Learning rate:
+- Learning rate: see below

 ## Comparison of Model Performances: